FAQ

 Fire (no open fires allowed).
 Propane camp stoves are permitted.

-Pets (no pets allowed in the campground or on the festival grounds)
+Pets (no pets allowed in the campground or on the festival grounds, no matter how small)

 Large, loud speakers or amplifiers